Modern Monetary Theory (MMT)

 Modern monetary theory throws out the dial [referring to raising and lowering interest rates] and replaces it with a gigantic control panel full of levers, knobs, and switches that allow bureaucrats to manage the economy and society as they see fit.
 Sounds like something people calling for a Great Reset of the global economy would like.
 Huh.
 (135)

 Clearly no one knows exactly what the future entails, but the way this current theory is being applied is much like a boa constrictor slowly squeezing its prey.
 What started out with “the Fed,” has now lead to “MMT,” which will likely eventually lead to “the Great Reset” or “NWO” (New World Order).
-If this sounds a bit drastic for those living in the United States of America, know that American Exceptionalism is arguably a myth and that the decay of this nation supports this idea.
+If this sounds a bit drastic for those living in the United States of America, know that American Exceptionalism without God is a myth and the decay of this nation supports this idea.
+However, American Exceptionalism under God is true.
 Other countries such as China seem to be gaining economic ground and are trying to move away from U.S. dollar hegemony as this article is being written.

 Works Cited